-As is the case with the spectrum of diffraction term for $\nu_e$, the spectrum Eq. \eqref{diff-spec-numubar-dar} gives lower energy components.

-The spectra of diffraction and normal terms for $\nu_e$ are given in Eqs. \eqref{nue-spec-low} and \eqref{asy-spec-p} and ratio of them are
+The energy spectra of the diffraction and normal terms for $\nu_e$ are given in Eqs. \eqref{nue-spec-low}, and \eqref{asy-spec-p} and their ratio is

-Figure \ref{fig:spectra-dar} shows the spectra Eqs. \eqref{nue-spec-low}, \eqref{asy-spec-p}, \eqref{normal-spec-numubar-dar}, and \eqref{diff-spec-numubar-dar}.
-The distinctive spectra of having peaks in the lower energy regions and the unique properties that the magnitude varies with $T$ and $\sigma_{\nu_e}$ make it easy to distinguish them from the back ground events.
+Figure \ref{fig:spectra-dar} shows the spectra obtained from Eqs. \eqref{nue-spec-low}, \eqref{asy-spec-p}, \eqref{normal-spec-numubar-dar}, and \eqref{diff-spec-numubar-dar}.
+The distinctive spectra with peaks in the lower energy regions and the unique property that the magnitude varies with $T$ and $\sigma_{\nu_e},$ facilitate their differentiation from background events.

-According to Fig. \ref{fig:spectra-dar}, the ratios Eqs. \eqref{eq:ratio-numu-at-rest} and \eqref{rate-mup-DAR} are about 5 at $cT=1$ m with $m_{\nu_h}=0.08$ eV of inverted hierarchy.
-This value is quite large compared with that of $\pi$ decay \cite{Ishikawa-tobita-neutrinomass}: if it is possible to identify $\nu_e$ from $\mu^+$DAR and collect sufficient statistics, it may be feasible to observe the finite-size correction as the excess of $\nu_e$ flux and measure the absolute neutrino mass.
+According to Fig.\ref{fig:spectra-dar}, the ratios in Eqs. \eqref{eq:ratio-numu-at-rest} and \eqref{rate-mup-DAR} are approximately equal to 5 at $cT=1$ m with $m_{\nu_h}=0.08$ eV of the inverted hierarchy.
+This value is quite large compared with that of the $\pi$ decay \cite{Ishikawa-tobita-neutrinomass}: if it is possible to identify $\nu_e$ from $\mu^+$DAR and collect sufficient statistics, it may be feasible to observe the excess of the $\nu_e$ flux and measure the absolute neutrino mass.
 The spectrum from KARMEN experiment is compared with the normal and diffraction terms in Fig. \ref{fig:spectra-ne}.
-The statistics is not enough, and both theories are not in-consistent with the experiment.
+The statistics are insufficient, and both theories are not in-consistent with the experimental results.